I know it’s hard to be a single mom. Though I’ve never been one, I have been the son of a single mom.

 5. Her hopes and dreams of a better life.

 Of course, you want a better life for both of you.
 Of course, you might have preferred a better dad, a better marriage, a better family unit.
 But you’ve got to move on now and prepare for your life.
 Your son is along for the ride, but he is not the driver.
-Nor is his happiness and success your goal.
+Nor should his happiness and success be your personal goal.
 You might think it is.
-You might hyper-focus on your son’s joy and success.
+You might want to hyper-focus on your son’s joy and success.
 But you must really learn to focus on your own recovery and return to joy.
 Your hopes and dreams for a better life must come to life in actions and not just words.
 You must show your son your commitment to YOUR happiness by doing what needs to be done for you.
 Trust that he will come along for the ride you are providing.
 You are the driver.
 Don’t try to ride shotgun.
 Lead, drive, take charge of your life and show what healthy recovery after divorce looks like.

 6. Sons and Lovers.

 All through my life, I have struggled with my relationships with woman.
 Go figure.
 Guess what, it’s a universal truth.
 And it’s NOT MY MOM’S FAULT.

 That being said, it does have a lot to do with my relationship with my mom.
 AND my relationship with my dad.
 It’s all about the family of origin.
 That’s okay.
 But don’t wrap your son too tightly in the swaddling clothes.
 Your job is to set him upright, give him healthy encouragement, and let him go.
 Your job is to do everything you can to get healthy yourself and not color your relationship with your son by overly depending or guiding him.

 Get clear for yourself, and your family will follow your healthy example.